 Employee satisfaction is deeper, the client experience is better, and the community is more-fully engaged when a company can draw upon the talents and perspectives of a diverse team.

 In a rapidly-expanding realm of technology, women continue to be under-represented.
-While about 57 percent of professional occupations in the U.S. were held by women in 2016, they represent just 26 percent of the workforce in computer-related fields.
+While about 57 percent of professional occupations in the U.S. are held by women, they represent just 26 percent of the workforce in computer-related fields.

 vCORE, an IT solutions & services provider with operations across the U.S. and Canada, launched its Women in Technology scholarship in early 2018 as part of an effort to encourage more women to seek careers in technology-related fields.